zendesk/racecar/README.md

 * `pause_with_exponential_backoff` – Set to `true` if you want to double the `pause_timeout` on each consecutive failure of a particular partition.
 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 1 second.
+* `message_timeout` – How long to try to deliver a produced message before finally giving up.
+Default is 5 minutes.
+Transient errors are automatically retried.
+If a message delivery fails, the current read message batch is retried.

 #### Memory & network usage